Mortgage in Colorado

 Down Payment or Closing Cost Assistance

 Colorado offers two assistance options.
-The first is a down payment assistance grant.
-That grant provides up to 3% of your first mortgage, and there's no repayment required.
-CHFA also offers a second mortgage loan, which is up to 4% of the first mortgage.
-Borrowers must repay this, but government defers the payments until the first mortgage ends or the borrower sells or refinances the property.
+The first is a down payment assistance grant that provides up to 3% of your first mortgage with no repayment required.
+CHFA also offers a second mortgage loan of up to 4% of the first mortgage.
+Borrowers must repay this, but the government defers the payments until the first mortgage ends or the borrower sells or refinances the property.

 Eligibility Criteria: Borrowers must meet the same criteria as outlined with the CHFA loan.

-Colorado Mortgage Calculator: An Intuitive Way To See How Much Moving Will Cost
+Colorado Mortgage Calculator: See What Moving Will Cost

-Whether you already live in Colorado or you're looking to move to the state, use the Colorado mortgage calculator to see what it will cost you to get a property!
+Whether you already live in Colorado or you're looking to move to the state, use the Colorado mortgage calculator to see what a property will cost you!

 Mortgage Payment Calculator